 Three Thrifty Guys – I love this idea.
 As Aaron says, “A lot of times companies only reward new customers.
 But how about the faithful?”
 But first, you must be a long-time loyal customer for at least a year or two.
 Otherwise this won’t work.

 During his “experiment” he applied some rules for himself.
 These include remaining polite while talking with the customer service reps, getting to the point, using the online chat feature when possible and more.
 He provides the companies he contacted (Netflix, etc.) and the money he saved.
 Awesome stuff.

-Article last modified on June 7, 2017.
+Article last modified on November 20, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Avoid Fraud - AMP.